MatthewGerber/raspberry-py/docs/cad-parts.md

   After installing the new firmware, I kept running into under-extrusion issues.
 It took a while to realize that the new firmware was configured with a lower extrusion rate than the stock Ender 3 firmware.
 The process for calibrating the extrusion rate (or e-steps) is as follows:
   1. Use the menu options to manually extrude 10cm (100mm) of filament.
+Here, 100mm is `expected mm`.
   2. Measure how many mm of filament is actually extruded, and call this `actual mm`.
-If this equals 100mm exactly, then there is no need to calibrate the e-steps.
-If `actual mm` does not equal 100mm, then proceed.
+If `actual mm` equals `expected mm` exactly, then there is no need to calibrate the e-steps.
+If `actual mm` does not equal `expected mm`, then proceed.
   3. View the extruder's current `steps/mm` value.
-This is the number of steps that the printer believes it takes to extrude 1mm of filament.
-Multiply `steps/mm * 100 mm` to obtain `actual steps`, the number of extruder steps taken to extrude the length `actual mm`.
+This is the number of steps that the printer expects it takes to extrude 1mm of filament.
+Multiply `steps/mm * expected mm` to obtain `steps taken`, the number of steps the extruder actually took to extrude `actual mm`.
-  4. Calculate `actuals steps / actual mm` to obtain the calibrated steps/mm value.
+  4. Calculate `steps taken / actual mm` to obtain the calibrated steps/mm value.
 Enter this into the settings.
 For
      example:
-       1. Under-extrusion:  (0.81 steps/mm * 100mm intended) / (93mm actual) = 0.87 steps/mm calibrated
+       1. Under-extrusion:  (81 steps/mm * 100mm expected) / (93mm actual) = 87.097 steps/mm calibrated
-       2. Over-extrusion:  (0.81 steps/mm * 100mm intended) / (117mm actual) = 0.69 steps/mm calibrated
+       2. Over-extrusion:  (81 steps/mm * 100mm expected) / (117mm actual) = 69.231 steps/mm calibrated
+  5. Python function to obtain the calibrated steps/mm:
+     ```python
+     def calibrate(
+         expected_mm: float,
+         actual_mm: float,
+         steps_per_mm: float
+     ) -> float:
+         return (steps_per_mm * expected_mm) / actual_mm
+     ```

 * 3D printer web interface:  I use [OctoPrint](https://octoprint.org) with my Raspberry Pi as an efficient and easy way to manage print jobs.
 See [here](octoprint.md) for tips on configuring OctoPrint on the Pi.